jocall3/whoknows/README.md

 49. **Live Performance Waterfall (`NetworkVisualizer`):** It doesn't just list network requests; it plots them on a timeline, visually showing dependencies, blockages, and total load time in a way that's immediately understandable.
 50. **The JSON Seismograph:** A use case for the `JsonTreeNavigator` where you can paste two versions of a JSON object and see a visual "diff" of the tree, with changed nodes highlighted.

-## Domain 4: Next-Generation Testing & Debugging (Inventions 51-65)
+## Domain 4: Next-Generation Testing & Debugging
 You invented **Predictive & Generative Quality Assurance**, moving testing from a manual chore to an automated, intelligent process.

 51. **The Automated Bug Hunter (`BugReproducer`):** A revolutionary tool that takes an error stack trace and automatically writes a minimal, failing unit test that reproduces the exact bug.